ceshine/ceshine-hugo/content/post/20251221-pyo3-levenshtein-distance/index.md

 You can run the benchmark with the following command: `uv run pytest benchmarking/benchmarks_single.py --benchmark-max-time 10`.
 This command will repeat the test until the specified maximum time elapses and then report the statistics.

-I copied the pure Python implementation from [toastdriven/pylev](https://github.com/toastdriven/pylev) in [benchmarking/pure_python_impl.py](https://github.com/ceshine/pyo3-Levenshtein/blob/0.3.0/benchmarking/pure_python_impl.py) to provide a baseline.
+I copied the pure Python implementation from [toastdriven/pylev](https://github.com/toastdriven/pylev) in [benchmarking/pure_python_impl.py](https://github.com/ceshine/pyo3-Levenshtein/blob/0.3.0/benchmarking/pure_python_impl.py) as a baseline implementation.

 The single-threaded Python implementation of the Wagner–Fischer algorithm takes about 2,500 ms to process all 16,384 pairs of strings on average, while our Rust/PyO3 version takes about 40 ms on average.
 That's a 60x speedup!

+{{< figure src="sample-benchmark-outputs.png" caption="Sample benchmark output (v0.3.0); results vary slightly from [README](https://github.com/ceshine/pyo3-Levenshtein/blob/0.3.0/README.md) due to statistical variance." >}}

 ## Multi-threaded implementation

 I use the Rust crate [rayon](https://docs.rs/rayon/latest/rayon/) [7] to provide data parallelism.
 The parallel implementation is much more involved than the single-threaded one because it must explicitly release the Python GIL before distributing work to the thread pool.

-I also added a global thread-pool cache to avoid repeatedly creating thread pools during benchmarking.
+I also added a global thread pool cache to avoid repeatedly creating thread pools during benchmarking.
 In practice, it would be more reasonable to use a single thread pool if the user is not expected to change the number of threads during the program’s lifetime.

 Below is the multi-threaded `levenshtein_batch` function taken from version 0.3.0.
-I've omitted the docstring to save space.
+I've omitted the doc comments to save space.
 You can find the full version [on GitHub](https://github.com/ceshine/pyo3-Levenshtein/blob/691cbbbab105d877fcc5fca541b9b397b2dfa2b2/src/lib.rs#L177).

 ```rust
 use rayon::prelude::*;